cdsittampalam/documentation/docs/Fund Administration.md

 If you use a default fund, you can also set up multiple withdrawal addresses.

-1. Click on details of the asset under the Fund One entry.
+1. Click on the asset icon under the Fund One entry.
 2. Click **Transactions** to view the transactions.
 3. Click **Addresses** and the respective subtabs for deposits and withdrawals.